Glossary

 Intent

-In the context of distributed applications, an intent is a (trans)action where the user expresses their desire – such as obtaining a specific asset – without needing to execute the various complex details needed to reach that objective.
+In the context of distributed applications, an intent is a (trans)action where the user expresses their desire β such as obtaining a specific asset β without needing to execute the various complex details needed to reach that objective.
 For example, the user may say "I wish to convert this ETH on Arbitrum to a wstETH/ETH LP on a Cosmos chain," instead of separately signing the 10-12 transactions usually required to perform such an action.
+Obi can restrict intent solvers, whether AI or otherwise, so that they cannot violate customizable transaction policies.

 Modular